PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 Save the text file with these use these configuration values for later use when setting up the C# console application.

+## Create lakehouse tables using a pre-provided Fabric notebook
-> In the next step you will import a Fabric notebook with pre-provided Python code.
+In this step you will import a Fabric notebook with pre-provided Python code.
 You will execute Python code in this notebook to populate the **SalesDataLakehouse** with data using a **medallion architecture** in which the data is stored in three **data zones** including a **bronze zone**, a **silver zone** and a **gold zone**.